piotay/pfb2025/unix.md

 - `l`: link
 - `-`: file

-Then there are three triples of characters (- means not allowed, a letter means you have read, write, exectute permission). x for a directory means you can access the directory
+Then there are three triples of characters (- means not allowed, a letter means you have read, write, execute permission). x for a directory means you can access the directory

 ```
 rwx